 Thrips on Roses

 Check the petals for yellow-brown lines and tiny dark dots or bumps to confirm the pest's presence.
 Prune buds affected with thrips using disinfected pruning shears.
-Apply an insecticide to the entire bush to eliminate the insect.
+Apply an insecticide to the entire bush to eliminate the insect, but check the label first to make sure the product is safe for roses.
 More than one application might be required to eradicate them from your rose bush entirely.

 Rose Midges on Roses